 Sustainability

-MIT’s comprehensive commitment to sustainability aims to transform the Institute into a powerful model that generates just, equitable, applicable, and scalable solutions for responding to the unprecedented challenges of a changing planet.
-In these efforts, MIT has mobilized its community—from researchers to students to faculty and staff—to tackle climate change at the campus level and beyond.
+MIT’s comprehensive commitment to sustainability aims to transform the Institute into a powerful model that generates solutions for responding to the unprecedented challenges of a changing planet.
+In these efforts, MIT mobilizes its community to tackle climate change at the level of the campus and beyond.

 • The Access MIT program provides generous subsidies for staff, faculty, and postdocs for low-carbon commuting—including subway, bus, bicycling, and commuter rail.

-• MIT sponsors four Bluebike stations on campus, with a total of 207 docks.
-The MIT community completed more than 485,900 bike-share trips in 2022.
+• MIT sponsors six Bluebike stations on campus, with a total of 192 docks.

 Campus